samervin/samervin-manual-randomizers/ideas.md

     - Locations: Produce some number of randomly generated shapez
     - Items: Each of the available tools, platforms, trains, wires, etc.
     - Notes: Likely relies on a custom campaign to make operator levels trivial and spawn more types of shapez.
 Not sure if the hub remembers the quantity of a delivered shape unless it is needed for a quest.
 (Edit: it does now, as of 0.0.9)

+Other manual / YAML functions

+- Prehint items and locations in YAML